arturdoruch/list-bundle/README.md

 # ListBundle

-Symfony bundle for pagination, sorting and filtering list items.
+Symfony bundle for pagination, sorting and filtering of list items.

 Build-in paginators can paginate: